 The price of the Company's common shares and the Company's financial results may be significantly adversely affected by a decline in the price of gold and silver (collectively, the "Metals").
 The price of the Metals fluctuates widely, especially in recent years, and is affected by numerous factors beyond the Company's control, including but not limited to, the sale or purchase of the Metals by various central banks and financial institutions, interest rates, exchange rates, inflation or deflation, fluctuation in the value of the U.S. dollar and foreign currencies, global and regional supply and demand, and the political and economic conditions of major gold and silver producing countries throughout the world.
-As at June 30, 2024, a 10% change in the price of gold and silver would have resulted in a change to the stream arrangements liability of approximately \$2.1 million.
+As at September 30, 2024, a 10% increase in the price of gold and silver would have resulted in an increase to the stream arrangements liability of approximately \$2.5 million.
+In addition, a 1% increase in the discount rate would have resulted in a decrease to the stream arrangement liability of approximately \$1.1 million.